vim-scripts/checklist.vim/readme.markdown

 #### Installation

-Extract checklist.zip to your .vim folder, or manually put chklst.vim into /syntax and checklist.vim into /plugin.
+Extract checklist.zip to your .vim folder, manually put the files into their respective folders, or maybe use a bundle manager like pathogen.vim, Vundle or NeoBundle.

-Add the following lines to your .vimrc:

-    " Checklist
-    au BufNewFile,BufRead *.chklst setf chklst

 #### Usage